Cazuza: Death

 Cazuza died in Rio de Janeiro on July 7, 1990, at the age of 32, due to a septic shock caused by AIDS.
 He was buried at the Cemitério São João Batista in Botafogo, Rio de Janeiro.
 Cazuza's mother set up the Viva Cazuza Society (Sociedade Viva Cazuza), a charity which sponsors AIDS prevention and provides a home for HIV-positive children.

 Other media

 A biopic starring Daniel de Oliveira and directed by Sandra Werneck called Cazuza: O Tempo não Para ("Cazuza: Time Doesn't Stop") was released in 2004.

 In 2014, the biographic musical Cazuza – Pro Dia Nascer Feliz opened in São Paulo.
 It featured songs from Cazuza's solo career as well as from his time as frontman of Barão Vermelho.
 The musical starring Emílio Dantas was directed by João Fonseca and toured Brazil for two years.

-Cazuza was portrayed by Jullio Reis in the 2025 Brazilian film Homem com H, a biopic about Ney Matogrosso.
+Cazuza was portrayed by Jullio Reis in the 2025 Brazilian film Latin Blood: The Ballad of Ney Matogrosso, a biopic about Ney Matogrosso.

+Cazuza is also depicted in the 2025 Globoplay documentary series Cazuza Além da Música, directed by Patrícia Guimarães.